Advanced Placement (AP) Courses & AP Exam Information:

 Check out the College Board's AP Credit Policy Search tool HERE - find colleges that offer credit or placement for AP scores

-There are also search tools on college websites to determine college credit earned for AP testing.
+There are also search tools on college websites that can help determine the college credit earned for AP testing.
 Some popular options are listed below:

 University of Texas